-As a result, low-paid workers, people of color, 38 people with disabilities or chronic health conditions (including mental health conditions and substance use disorders),39 people with criminal records,40 and children41 will be harmed, rather than helped, by proposals that take food, health care, and housing assistance away if recipients do not satisfy work requirements.
+As a result, low-paid workers, people of color, people with disabilities or chronic health conditions (including mental health conditions and substance use disorders), people with criminal records, and children will be harmed, rather than helped, by proposals that take food, health care, and housing assistance away if recipients do not satisfy work requirements.
 These programs support and promote work, not just for adult participants but for their children when they become adults.

-42 his section considers the appropriateness of taking away healthcare, food assistance, or housing assistance if people fail to meet and document work and community engagement requirements typically a set number of hours in an approved activity each month-as an anti-poverty policy approach within the context of broader social, economic, and other relevant factors.
+Taking Assistance Away From Participants Who Do Not Meet Work Requirements is Ill-Informed his section considers the appropriateness of taking away healthcare, food assistance, or housing assistance if people fail to meet and document work and community engagement requirements typically a set number of hours in an approved activity each month-as an anti-poverty policy approach within the context of broader social, economic, and other relevant factors.
 It outlines the ways in which rationales for work requirements for some Medicaid, SNAP, and housing assistance participants fall short of appreciating the roles, purposes, and impacts of these vital supports for low-income people and their families.
 Lastly, the section examines often-mistaken or misleading assumptions about who participates in affected programs and why, and what keeps participants from working or earning more.
 These and other ill-informed assumptions about program participants are apparent in what proponents have stated publicly as well as in the details of actual work requirements.